louisgrasset/touitomamout/README.md

 # touitomamout
-## 🦤 → 🦣
+## 🦤 → 🦣+☁️
-An easy way to synchronize your Twitter's tweets to Mastodon's toots.
+An easy way to synchronize your Twitter's tweets to Mastodon & Bluesky posts.

 ## Installation
 **Pull** the project